 Individuals Diagnosed with Sickle Cell Disease

-Infants older than 1 year who are diagnosed with sickle cell disease should have a CBC with reticulocyte count, measurement of HbF, assessment of iron status, assessment for thalassemia via electrophoresis or HPLC, baseline vitamin D test, renal and liver function tests, and RBC phenotyping in case transfusion becomes necessary.
-HLA genotyping should be offered to affected children and full biological siblings.
+Children older than 1 year who are diagnosed with sickle cell disease should have a CBC with reticulocyte count; renal and liver function tests; tests for HbF concentration, baseline vitamin D status, and iron status; electrophoresis or HPLC testing for thalassemia; and RBC phenotyping in case transfusion becomes necessary.
+Human leukocyte antigen (HLA) genotyping should be offered to affected children and full biological siblings.

 In addition to a comprehensive clinical assessment, annual laboratory assessment is recommended for adults diagnosed with sickle cell disease.
-This evaluation should include a CBC with reticulocyte count, assessment of iron status, urinalysis, and liver function, blood urea nitrogen (BUN), serum creatinine, lactate dehydrogenase (to assess for hemolysis), and vitamin D tests.
+This evaluation should include a CBC with reticulocyte count; assessment of iron status and liver function; urinalysis; and blood urea nitrogen (BUN), serum creatinine, lactate dehydrogenase (to assess for hemolysis), and vitamin D tests.
 Extended RBC phenotyping should be performed once in case transfusion becomes necessary.